iterative/dvc.org/content/docs/command-reference/commit.md

 # commit

-Stores changed changed files and directories tracked by DVC in the
-<abbr>cache</abbr>, and update the `dvc.lock` or `.dvc` files if needed.
+Record changes to files or directories tracked by DVC, by storing the current versions in the <abbr>cache</abbr>, and updating `dvc.lock` or `.dvc` files as needed.

 ## Synopsis